iapyeh/GGeditor/README.rst

 #.
 Almost what you see is what you get.

 #.
+Powered by the Google Docs, such as unicode symbol, voice typing.

+#.
 Preview generated reST files and download it.

 #.
 Just copy and paste images, the reST Editor will handle them.